jeteve/mokapot/README.md

 ## send

-Use the feature `send` if you want this crate to use only Send types.
+Use the feature `send` if you want this crate to use only `Send` types for compatibility with a multi-threaded context.

 # Application development guidelines